x0xl0ma/Rosa-Landing-Page/README.md

 # Rosa Landing Page

-This landig page was created with keyframes animation and [Scroll Reveal animation](https://github.com/jlmakes/scrollreveal).
+This is mobile-first full responsive landig page.
+Was created with HTML5, CSS3, keyframes animation and [Scroll Reveal animation](https://github.com/jlmakes/scrollreveal).

 You can watch the Result [here](http://rosa-landing-page.surge.sh/).